Lake Cumberland: Power generation

 Wolf Creek Dam's six turbines are capable of supplying the needs of an average city (population of 375,000) via 270 megawatts of electricity.
 The power generating capacity is considered "dead" when the lake's water level is below 673 feet (205 m).

 Recreation

 In 1999, approximately 4.75 million visitors added more than $152.4 million to the local economy.
 Of the 383 lakes controlled or maintained by the U.S. Army Corps of Engineers, Lake Cumberland ranks 4th in the nation for the number of visitor hours.
 Over 1,500 houseboats float on Lake Cumberland and numerous power boats play in its waters.

-Lake Cumberland is home to two Kentucky state parks: Lake Cumberland State Resort Park on its shore and General Burnside State Park on an island in the middle of the lake, along with many other docks and marinas such as:
+Lake Cumberland is home to two Kentucky state parks: Lake Cumberland State Resort Park on its shore and General Burnside State Park on an island created by the lake at the confluence of the river and its Big South Fork, along with many other docks and marinas such as: